boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## Pseudo Random Generation

 If the `FIO_RAND` macro is defined, the following, non-cryptographic psedo-random generator functions will be defined.

-The random generator functions are automatically re-seeded with either data from the system's clock or data from `getrusage` (when available).
+The "random" data is initialized / seeded automatically using a small number of functional cycles that collect data and hash it, hopefully resulting in enough jitter entropy.

+The data is collected using `getrusage` (or the system clock if `getrusage` is unavailable) and hashed using RiskyHash.
+The data is then combined with the previous state / cycle.

+The CPU "jitter" within the calculation **should** effect `getrusage` in a way that makes it impossible for an attacker to determine the resulting random state (assuming jitter exists).

+However, this is unlikely to prove cryptographically safe and isn't likely to produce a large number of entropy bits (even though a small number of bits have a large impact on the final state).

-The facil.io random generator functions are both faster and more random then the standard `rand` on my computer (you can test it for yours).
+The facil.io random generator functions appear both faster and more random then the standard `rand` on my computer (you can test it for yours).

-I designed it in the hopes of achieving a cryptographically safe PRNG, but it wasn't cryptographically analyzed and should be considered as a non-cryptographic PRNG.
+I designed it in the hopes of achieving a cryptographically safe PRNG, but it wasn't cryptographically analyzed, lacks a good source of entropy and should be considered as a non-cryptographic PRNG.

 **Note**: bitwise operations (`FIO_BITWISE`) and Risky Hash (`FIO_RISKY_HASH`) are automatically defined along with `FIO_RAND`, since they are required by the algorithm.

 #### `fio_rand64`